VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 **Liquidation Incentive: 5%**

-The borrow amount is $1000 above liquidation threshold ($12 000), therefore the position is eligible for liquidation.
+The borrowed amount is $1,000 above the liquidation threshold ($12.000), therefore the position is eligible for liquidation.
 Let's Calculate the Liquidation Amount:

 `Liquidation Amount = Liquidation Amount * (1 + Liquidation Incentive)`